Importance of Data

 Big data visualization implies using certain techniques and tools (we are going to talk about them later in this post) to translate relationships within data into visual language — charts, maps, diagrams, matrix, etc.

-Originally, the visualization of big data was mostly related to business intelligence (BI) initiatives.
+Originally, companies saw the importance of data visualization in business intelligence (BI) initiatives only.
 Today, however, the growing market of IoT services, solutions and products and tight relation between big data and IoT create a ton of new opportunities for the use of big data.
 Therefore, it expands the application of visualization and analytics of big data to basically any domain.

 Let's discuss your project

 With the right data processing and analytics in place, literally, every type or size of business can reap the benefits from big data.
 Advantages of data visualization are so varied, that any decision-maker, be it a small retail store owner or the management at large manufacturing company, can find the way to extract and use data insights for the benefit of one’s business.
 Here are some basic strengths of big data visualization.

 - Facilitate perception and understanding.
 Human brain can process graphic information quickly and in much bigger portions than, for example, in spreadsheets or plain text.
-Visualization does exactly what our brains need — creates graphic content based on the given data and enables easier perception and comprehension of large amount of information.
+Visualization does exactly what our brains need — creates graphic content based on the given data and enables easier perception and comprehension of a large amount of information.

 - Recognize relationships and dependencies.
-Not only does visualization help read big data, but also spot relationships and dependencies between different data sets placed on one map or chart, for example.
-Thus, decision-makers can extract exclusive insights, which could have been unavailable if not for visual representation.
+Not only does the visualization of big data help in interpreting information.
+When placing data sets on one map or chart, for example, you can spot relationships and dependencies between them, identify specific conditions for certain events or results, etc. Thus, you can extract exclusive insights, which could have been unavailable if not for visual representation.